-DMNEdge extends DI:: Edge and has the following properties:
+DMNEdge extends DI::Edge and has the following properties:

-Table 84: DMNEdge attributes
+Table 85: DMNEdge attributes

 Attribute Description A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
-At least two (2) waypoints MUST be specified.
-A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement or Association.
+At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement[1] A reference to an InformationRequirement.
+KnowledgeRequirement, AuthorityRequirement Or Association.